 The presence of salvation showed itself especially in the fact that as Jesus proclaimed his message, something actually happened.
 The effect he had was entirely different from that of other teachers: “for he taught them as one who had authority, and not as the scribes” (Mark 1:22).
 His message of salvation became a healing and liberating force.
 The sick became healthy; the possessed became free, and people on the margins of society experienced his loving attention.
 It was not the abstract content of what he said, but the total event of teaching, preaching, healing, and caring which affected people.

-7. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace, used Girardian insights to offer a sermon in 2012, titled “Teachings that Astound, Actions that Amaze!“; and in 2015 a beautiful and personal telling of a mother’s death, “Dying into the Arms of the Forgiving Victim“; Suella Gerber, a sermon in 2018 on healing social systems as well as bodies.
+7. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2012, titled “Teachings that Astound, Actions that Amaze!“; and in 2015 a beautiful and personal telling of a mother’s death, “Dying into the Arms of the Forgiving Victim“; Suella Gerber, a sermon in 2018 on healing social systems as well as bodies.

 Reflections and Questions